 What Is Mindful Yoga?

 Mindfulness is an integral part of yoga.
 When you practice yoga, you learn to observe your breath and body.
 You fully internalize the sensations in your body.
 You are aware of your posture and alignment.
-Not only that, but you observe the mind-body connection and observe the feelings that your practice brings up.
+Not only that, but you observe the mind-body connection and the feelings your practice brings up.
 This mindful awareness can become a habit you carry in your daily activities.
-That is the beauty of the connection between mindfulness and yoga.
+That is the beauty of the relationship between mindfulness and yoga.

 How to Practice Mindful Yoga